blackmonk13/wordament_solver/README.md

 ---

-<p align="center"> A simple tool to help you find words in Wordament puzzles using image processing and a trie data structure.
+<p align="center"> A simple tool to help you find words in Wordament puzzles using OpenCV.
     <br>
 </p>